 Depending on the type of equipment required, a qualified therapist assesses your child and makes a recommendation to the body responsible for the provision of the equipment or to the person or agency who has requested the assessment.
 The assessment process and provision may vary in different parts of the country but the following generally applies:

-- Occupational therapists assess for aids to daily living – these include items like wheelchairs, beds, mobility aids, specialised chairs, bath, shower and toilet aids, stair lifts and hoists.
+- Occupational therapists assess for daily living aids – these include items like wheelchairs, beds, mobility aids, specialised chairs, bath, shower and toilet aids, stair lifts and hoists.
 They also assess applicants for housing grants.

 - Physiotherapists assess for movement, strength and balance training equipment, walking aids and exercise devices.

 - Speech and language therapists assess for communication, speech therapy, and training aids.